Rollcloud/weather-station/docs/README.md

 ```

 ## SQLite Database
-Initialise the SQLite database with:
+From the `src` directory, initialise the SQLite database with:
 ```
-flask --app flaskr init-db
+flask --app server init-db
 ```
 The database will appear in the `instance` directory as `weather.sqlite`